 Under a federal tax dispute settlement program established by the Brazilian government, we have settled several disputes with Brazil's tax authorities regarding various forms of manufacturing taxes and social security contributions.
 In most cases, we are paying the settlement amounts over a period of 180 months, although in some cases we are paying the settlement amounts over a shorter period.
-The assets and liabilities related to these settlements are presented in the table below (in millions).
+The assets and liabilities related to these settlements, as well as proceedings with labor courts and designated civil courts, are presented in the table below (in millions).

-ine 30, 2017 March 31, 2017
+December 2017 31, March 31, 2017

-Cash deposits (A) \$ 3 \$ 3
+Cash deposits (A) \$ 7 \$ 7

 Short-term settlement liability (B) \$ 9 \$ 9

-Long-term settlement liability (B) 54 59
+Long-term settlement liability (B) 51 59

-Total settlement liability \$ 63 \$ 68
+Total settlement liability \$ 60 \$ 68

--
+,

-Liability for other disputes and claims (C) \$ 26 \$ 22
+Liability for other disputes and claims (C) \$ 28 \$ 22

-- (A) We have maintained these cash deposits as a result of legal proceedings with Brazil's tax authorities.
+- (A) Effective in the third quarter of fiscal 2018, management defines "Cash deposits" to include cash deposits related to tax, labor, and civil disputes.
+To conform with current year presentation, we have updated prior period amounts to also include cash deposits related to labor and civil disputes.
+We have maintained these cash deposits as a result of legal proceedings with Brazil's tax authorities, labor courts, or designated civil courts.
 These deposits, which are included in "Other long-term assets third parties" in our accompanying condensed consolidated balance sheets, will be expended toward these legal proceedings. - (B) The short-term and long-term settlement liabilities are included in "Accrued expenses and other current liabilities" and "Other long-term liabilities", respectively, in our accompanying condensed consolidated balance sheets. - (C) In addition to the disputes we have settled under the federal tax dispute settlement program, we are involved in several other unresolved tax and other legal claims in Brazil.
 The related liabilities are included in "Other long-term liabilities" in our accompanying condensed consolidated balance sheets.